 Implementation of this policy will be led by our Data Protection Officer.

 Any questions or concerns about this policy should be taken up with our Data Protection Officer.
-Details of how to contact her are at the end of this document.

 When and why we may need to share your personal data